jdmcgrath/jdmcgrath/README.md

 # Hi, I'm Joe 👋 👨‍💻

-I'm a Software & Mechanical Engineer who is passionate about making open-source data more accessible, and creating technology that will help people around the world. <br />
+I'm a Senior Software Engineer with a Mechanical Engineering background who is passionate about making open-source more accessible, and creating technology that will help people around the world. <br />
-Some technologies I enjoy working with include React, Angular, API's and Sass.
+Some technologies I enjoy working with include Go, AWS Serverless, NextJS, React, Angular.
 I have a First class Mechanical Engineering degree & learned how to write software from the \_nology bootcamp in London🎓

+## <a href="https://github.com/jdmcgrath/jdmcgrath">Check out my work profile 👨🏼‍💼:</a>

 ## Find me around the web 🌎: <a href="https://www.linkedin.com/in/joseph-daniel-mcgrath/"><img align="left" height="150" padding="20" margin="20" src="https://raw.githubusercontent.com/jdmcgrath/jdmcgrath/44ee783a22836f0b1b653a725e0ab9c77e93afe6/world.svg"></a>
 - Learning in public on <a href="https://www.twitch.tv/joebi1kenobi">Twitch</a> 📹